Change text size:

 What are alternative formats?

-To achieve this, it’s important to provide alternative formats when advertising a job role.
-This is a reasonable adjustment under the Equality Act 2010.
-Make sure you mention that these formats are available in your job description.
+Alternative formats are considered a reasonable adjustment under the Equality Act 2010.
+We recommend that you make sure that you mention that alternative formats are available in your job descriptions.

-Consider these questions when creating alternative formats in your application process:
+It’s also important to think about these questions when considering alternative formats in your application process:

 • What information are you looking to gain from the applicant?